basecamp/pow/MANUAL.md

 domains with a particular Rack application.
 Create a symlink in `~/.pow` named `default` and point it to the application of your choice.

+#### Port Proxying ####

+Because Pow listens on port 80, you can no longer run Apache or nginx on that port.
+With proxying proxying you can route traffic through Pow to any other port on your computer.
+Instead of creating a symlink, create a plain text file in your ~/.pow directory with the hostname and a port number in the contents.

+This isn't limited to Apache, but could be used for any other kind of web app like Python or Node.js.
+Remember services being proxied to won't automatically be started or stopped like Rack apps.

+    echo 8080 > ~/.pow/myproxiedhost

 #### Accessing Virtual Hosts From Other Computers ####